Tender, Tasty Herbed Turkey Meatballs (Ready in 20 Minutes!)

 Ideally, the best pan-fried or baked turkey meatballs are juicy little nuggets, with one bite leading to the next one (which also happens with big Italian meatballs).
 I mean, who doesn’t love it when meatballs are perfectly sized for popping into your mouth?

 Ingredients for turkey meatballs

 This turkey meatball recipe is gluten-free (does not contain bread crumbs).

-- Ground turkey: You can use either lean ground turkey (turkey breast) or fattier dark (turkey thigh) ground turkey to make meatballs.
+- Ground turkey: You can use either lean ground turkey (turkey breast) or fattier dark (turkey thigh) ground turkey to make meatballs (not to mention the juiciest turkey meatloaf).
 With that in mind, I recommend using the dark meat if possible.
 The extra bit of fat in turkey thighs adds more flavor compared to breast meat, which adds flavor AND keeps the meatballs from becoming too dry.
 By the way, ground chicken thigh makes fantastic chicken meatballs.
 Feel free to swap out the meat if you prefer.

 - Spices: Pantry spices come in handy to season these meatballs, including ground cumin and paprika (sweet or smoked will work).

 - Herbs: An abundance of fresh herbs really perks up the savory flavor of these meatballs and sets them apart.
 I love to use a combination of fresh cilantro, mint, chopped parsley, and fresh basil.
 Use whatever you have on hand.
 Swap out with 2 teaspoons of dried herbs (such as oregano, basil or tarragon) instead.